plan4hub/yoda/docs/MANUAL.md

 Yoda consists of a number of individual Web pages (tools) interacting via the GitHub instance via the official [GitHub API](https://developer.github.com/v3/).

 Yoda works *exclusively* of data stored in GitHub.
 It does not use any form of auxiliary database.
-Some of the Yoda tools require GitHub objects (issues, milestones and projects) to be annotated with extra data.
+Some of the Yoda tools require GitHub objects (issues and milestones) to be annotated with extra data.
 The (very limited) extra data required is related to estimates and milestone/sprint dates.

-Yoda works best if a consistent *labelling strategy* is used for issues.
+Yoda works best if a consistent *labeling strategy* is used for issues.
 Yoda includes tools for aligning labels across repositories.

 [![Yoda Landing Page](yoda-size-matters-not.jpg "Landing page")][ss1]
 [ss1]: index.html